rbjakab/code-challenge/src/README.md

 ## Installation

 To use this program, you need to have Node.js installed on your machine.
-No external dependencies are required as the program uses an external API (`apiMock.js`) for demonstration purposes.
+No external dependencies are required as the program uses a mocked API (`apiMock.js`) for demonstration purposes.

 1. Clone the repository to your local machine.
 2. Navigate to the directory containing the program.